reyestech/Splunk-Web-Site-Defacement/README.md

 ## Defacement Step 112 — Let’s Buy Steve a Beer (Hidden Hex Message)

 **Goal:** Confirm the hidden hex message associated with the customized malware sample from Step 111.
-> ⚠️ **Note:** This step is not Splunk-based — the answer is derived from external research (VirusTotal + CyberChef).

 **Process:**
 - Pulled attacker’s malware sample metadata from VirusTotal.
 - Used **Ctrl+F** to locate relevant hex codes tied to the `botsv1` sample.
 - Decoded the hex string in **CyberChef**, revealing a hidden message.
 - Message: `"Steve Brant's Beard is a powerful thing.
-Find this message and ask him to buy you a beer!!!"`
+Find this message and ask him to buy you a beer!!!`

 Goal: Confirm the hidden message/hex associated with customized malware (external research).
-Answer guidance: Not in Splunk—derive via VirusTotal/CyberChef from referenced sample.
+> Answer guidance: Not in Splunk—derive via VirusTotal/CyberChef from referenced sample.
-**Answer guidance:** Provide the raw hex string (include spacing).
+> ⚠️ **Note:** This step is not Splunk-based — the answer is derived from external research (VirusTotal + CyberChef).
 - [ ] **Answer:** `53 74 65 76 65 20 42 72 61 6e 74 27 73 20 42 65 61 72 64 20 69 73 20 61 20 70 6f 77 65 72 66 75 6c 20 74 68 69 6e 67 2e 20 46 69 6e 64 20 74 68 69 73 20 6d 65 73 73 61 67 65 20 61 6e 64 20 61 73 6b 20 68 69 6d 20 74 6f 20 62 75 79 20 79 6f 75 20 61 20 62 65 65 72 21 21 21`